 If you have been bitten, you may want to think about reporting the bite to your local animal control agency or police department.
 You could be at risk for rabies, especially if the dog seems sick or is acting strangely.
 If you can, contact the owner to check whether or not the dog has been vaccinated for rabies.
 You will need the veterinarian’s contact information to verify it.

-If you or your child has sustained serious injury from a dog bite due to a negligent owner, the attorneys at Hach & Rose, LLP want you to know that legal help is available to you.
-Even minor dog bites carry the threat of infection and disease, and more severe bites could require extensive medical treatment and could result in permanent scarring or disfigurement.
-If someone else’s dog bit you, you could be eligible to seek compensation from the owner to make sure that you don’t have to pay for medical expenses and other costs out of your own pocket.
+If you or your child has sustained serious injury from a dog bite due to a negligent owner, the attorneys at Hach & Rose, LLP want you to know that legal help is available.
+Even minor dog bites carry the threat of infection and disease, and more severe bites could require extensive medical treatment and result in permanent scarring or disfigurement.
+If someone else’s dog bit you, you could be eligible to seek compensation from the owner to ensure you don’t have to pay for medical expenses and other costs out of your own pocket.

 Schedule a free, no-obligation consultation with one of our New York dog bite lawyers at Hach & Rose, LLP to discuss your rights and legal options.
-We’re here to support you, so call us at (212) 779-0057 or reach out to us online.
+We’re here to support you, so call us at (212) 779-0057 or online.